AirdroperUA/AirOS-docs/content/usage/advanced/index.md

 {% end %}
 {{ easy_image(src="bag-editor", width=600, class="pirate") }}

-### BlueOS Version
+### AirOS Version

 {{ service(service="Version Chooser", port=8081, link="/services/versionchooser", based=true) }}

-The Version Chooser is a major component in the robust backbone of BlueOS.
+The Version Chooser is a major component in the robust backbone of AirOS.
 It runs independently from the main interface, and is monitored such that if it somehow fails a backup version will be run in its place.